 - Click on the Setup G-Sync.

-Now check if the error is fixed and you are able to play the COD Modern Warfare without seeing the error.
-But if in case still encountering error then follow the detailed solutions accordingly.
+Now check if the error is fixed, and you are able to play the COD Modern Warfare without seeing the error.
+But if in case still encounter errors, follow the detailed solutions accordingly.

 Fix 2: Run Game as Administrator

-Certain files of Call of Duty require the admin privileges to perform in an intended way.
-If it is not given the administrator privileges, then it will result in Dev error 6068.
+Specific files of Call of Duty require the admin privileges to perform in an intended way.
+If it is not given administrator privileges, it will result in Dev error 6068.
 Hence, launching the Call of Duty with admin privileges may fix the problem.

 To illustrate the process of doing this, we are using the Battle.net launcher.
-The process will vary with the platform you are using to launch the Call of Duty accordingly.
+The process will vary with your platform to launch the Call of Duty accordingly.

 - Open Battle.net launcher and then open the Call of Duty window.